kirdoklab/aMeta-workshop/aMeta-pipeline-setup.md

 There are several decisions to be made:

-+ Where will the necessary databases be copied to?
++ Which databases do I need and where will I store them?
 + Where do I install the packages for the conda environment?
 + How do I configure snakemake to use the system on my high-performance computer?